Historical picture

 The hospital pipeline is the primary gas source at 50 psi, which is the normal working pressure of most machines.
 Cylinders - Oxygen is supplied at around 2000 psi (regulated to approximately 45 psi after it enters the machine).

-Oxygen flush is a "straight shot" from pipeline to common gas outlet (bypassing vaporizers and flowmeters), 35-75 L/min.
+Oxygen flush is a "straight shot" from pipeline to common gas outlet (bypassing vaporizers and flowmeters); activation results in very high gas flow into the breathing circuit (35-75 L/min, approximately 1 liter/second).

 OSHA links on Waste Anesthetic Gases (WAGs) gives the NIOSH recommendation to OSHA - occupational exposure should be limited to (an eight hour time-weighted average of) not more than 2 ppm halogenated agents (0.5 ppm if nitrous oxide in use), and not more than 25 ppm nitrous oxide.